Turingraph/Calcite/__doc_user/README.md

-This file is unusable and under development.
+The purpose of this folder is to teach user how to use our app.

-The main purpose of this file is to explain how to use our project.
+This folder is unavailable and in the development process.